The main policy programmes that shape R&D and innovation policy in Croatia include the following:

 Other important transport policy and planning documents are:

-- The Ministry of Science and Education (MSE) is a pillar institution of the science system in Croatia.
+- The Ministry of Science, Education and Sports (MSES) is a pillar institution of the science system in Croatia.
 It bears responsibility for all the stages of education, research and promotes research-based technology development and communication and information activities.
 Its main mission regarding scientific research is to create and implement national scientific research policy as a framework for overall development of science in Croatia.
 MSE takes decisions on allocation of the State budget resources to national scientific research organisations.

 - The Croatian Science Foundation was established in December 2001.
 Its mission is to promote science, higher education and technological development in Croatia in order to ensure the development of economy and to support employment.
 The Foundation provides support to scientific, higher education and technological programmes and projects, fosters international cooperation, and helps the realisation of scientific programmes of special interest in the fields of fundamental, applied and developmental research.